 Change Salesforce.com OAuth to Saved Credentials

-By default, the Salesforce.com connector uses a managed keychain for OAuth tokens that are generated for Tableau Server by the provider and shared by all users in the same site.
+By default, the Salesforce.com connector uses a managed keychain for OAuth tokens that are generated for Tableau Server by the data provider and shared by all users in the same site.
 You can configure Tableau Server with saved client ID and client secret.
-There are two scenarios where you might want to do this:
+There are three scenarios where you might want to do this:

 - Einstein Discovery—If you are integrating Einstein Discovery extensions with Tableau Server, you need to do this OAuth client ID and secret configuration.
 The ability to integrate Einstein Discovery and Tableau Server was added in version 2021.1.0.
 For more information, see Configure Einstein Discovery Integration.